LogtalkDotOrg/logtalk3/manuals/sources/userman/debugging.rst

 Custom term writing
 ~~~~~~~~~~~~~~~~~~~

-The implicit use of the traditional ``print/1`` predicate (via the
+The implicit use of the traditional ``print/1`` predicate (using the
 ``p`` command) and the ``portray/1`` user-defined hook predicate
-requires backend support for these predicates.
-See the documentation
+requires backend Prolog compiler support for these predicates.
+See
-of the backend you intend to use for details.
-As an example, assuming
+the documentation of the backend you intend to use for details.
+As
-the following ``portray/1`` definition:
+an example, assuming the following ``portray/1`` definition:

 ::